Starting a Private Mental Health Practice vs. Joining a Group Practice: Weighing the Pros and Cons

 Discuss your plans with your partner or family members, especially if your decision will impact them.
 Consider your life goals, such as retirement plans, work location preferences, and overall lifestyle choices.

-Financial Implications of Starting Your Own Practice
+Financial Implications of Starting Your Own Mental Health Practice: What You Need to Know

 1. Start-Up Costs